ThaddeusLim99/Orbital-Project/README.md

 # Notes

-1. The app is still in its testing stage.
-Thus the app may crash occasionally.
-2. The app is actually not in its most optimised state due to the use of Chaquopy.
+1. The app is actually not in its most optimised state due to the use of Chaquopy.
 App may be able to be reduced in size further once code is converted to java.
-3. This app is using a free  and approved unlicensed version of Chaquopy.
+2. This app is using a free  and approved unlicensed version of Chaquopy.
 As stated in the commpany's website, the app will only work for 5 minutes from the point of activation of the app.
 Users will thus have to force stop the app in their phone settings to reactivate the app for further use.
-4. Python code within this branch may or may not be up to date with the mrcnntf2 branch.
+3. Python code within this branch may or may not be up to date with the mrcnntf2 branch.

 # Requirements